Washington, D.C., Maryland, Virginia

 Skate around the Ice Rink at the National Gallery of Art Sculpture Garden, and marvel at the surrounding monuments and art installations.

-Just 42 kilometers west of Washington, D.C., Washington Dulles International Airport is centrally located in the Capital Region USA and convenient to all destinations and activities across Washington, D.C., Virginia and Maryland.
+Just 42 kilometers west of Washington, D.C., Washington Dulles International Airport (IAD) is centrally located in the Capital Region USA and convenient to all destinations and activities across Washington, D.C., Virginia and Maryland.
 Nonstop flights to Washington Dulles International Airport from major destinations worldwide make getting here easy.